-Training and education available to practice nurses on long-term conditions varies nationally.
+Training and education available to General Practice Nurses on long-term conditions varies nationally.

 Registered nurse prescriber (RNP)

-Practice nurses can undertake the medicinal product educational module.
+General Practice Nurses can undertake the medicinal product educational module.
 This registration will enhance clinical practice and the management of chronic conditions.
-The PDCPN supports practice nurse candidates as the prescribing site co-coordinator.
+The PDCGPN supports General Practice Nurse candidates as the prescribing site co-coordinator.